Political Economy of Aid and Trade

 • University: University of South Carolina | Fordham University

 The central theme of my research work is primarily focused on examining the dynamics of interstate cyber conflict.
 I am particularly interested in how states leverage cyber and other emerging technologies in the pursuit of national security objectives.
 Beyond this central theme but related to it, I also study the political economy dynamics of international trade and military coups with a focus on the broad links between the global economy and the domestic political environment.
 My work has appeared in various journals and edited volumes.
-Currently, I am an Assistant Professor of Global Security in the Department of Foreign Policy & Global Security in the School of International Service at American University.
-Prior to this, I was an Assistant Professor in the Department of Political Science at Fordham University.
-Before Fordham, I was a postdoctoral research fellow at the Korbel School of International Studies at the University of Denver and the One Earth Future Foundation.
-I have also taught at the University of South Carolina and the Nelson Mandela University in South Africa.
+Currently, I am an Assistant Professor of Global Security in the Department of Foreign Policy & Global Security in the School of International Service and the Director of Research at the Center for Security, Innovation, and New Technology (CSINT) at American University.
+I have taught at Fordham University, the University of South Carolina and the Nelson Mandela University in South Africa.
 Originally from Ghana, I received my PhD in Political Science from the University of South Carolina in 2019.

 • April 2019: Outstanding Graduate Student Teacher Award – Department of Political Science, University of South Carolina.